kexindon/h2m-public/README.md

 pip install h2m-1.0.0-py3-non-any.whl
 ```

 ATTENTION: H2M has `pysam` as a dependency.
 This is for a function that can read .vcf files.
-If you are experiencing installation problems due to pysam, you can download and install the wheel file named as mini-h2m in [the GitHub repository](https://github.com/kexindon/h2m-public.git) without this function and the pysam dependency, which has been tested to solve most installation issues.
+If you are experiencing installation problems due to pysam, you can download and install the wheel file named as mini-h2m in [this GitHub repository](https://github.com/kexindon/h2m-public.git) without this function and the pysam dependency, which has been tested to solve most installation issues.
 The function rounded off in mini-h2m is also given in the repo.

 H2M has been tested in Python 3.9-3.12.